 Work with NDI's Civic Forum staff to continue the ongoing civic education program and to assist its transition to a wholly independent Palestinian NGO specializing in civic education.

 Baltic States:

-Organizational Development and Advocacy

-Train NGOs throughout Estonia, Latvia and Lithuania on how to
+Organizational Development and Advocacy Train NGOs throughout Estonia, Latvia and Lithuania on how to strengthen their organizations and advocate for issues of interest.

 Attached Materials: